-Any requests to reserve a plot, place a memorial, or arrange a burial there should be made through the Parish Clerk, or your undertaker.
+Any requests to reserve a plot, place a memorial, or arrange a burial there should be made through the Parish Clerk, or your funeral director.
 You can download a document with the current Cemetery Fees here.
 (To see if you or the deceased are eligible for burial rights/interment at the reduced local resident rate, here is a map showing the parish boundaries.
 People living outside the parish at the time of purchase or death pay double fees.)

 There are plans for each quarter of the Cemetery that you can consult to find a family plot for example.

 All the downloadable documents on this page are in Adobe Acrobat (PDF) format.

 Why do I have to pay fees for the plot and the burial?

 The Council has to maintain the cemetery in perpetuity.
 When a plot is purchased for you or for a family member, you have the rights for 99 years, so both the fee for the plot, and for the interment(s) in the grave, go towards the cost of almost a century of maintenance.
 Current costs (2015) are estimated at about £3,500-4,000 a year just for grass cutting and gardening.
 A substantial amount has been spent recently on hard landscaping already and more will be needed in future.
 We also have to pay for spoil to be removed every year or two at a cost of over £500.